isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 (Simple) Single-argument constructors should be declared `explicit`.
-Good single argument non-`explicit` constructors are rare in most code based.
+Good single argument non-`explicit` constructors are rare in most code bases.
 Warn for all that are not on a "positive list".

 ### <a name="Rc-order"></a>C.47: Define and initialize member variables in the order of member declaration